a631953720/thingsboard-tools2.0/Readme-ENG.md

 - [ ] And more...

 ## For more information
-This project also was recorded by [Awesome Thingsboard](https://github.com/devaskim/awesome-thingsboard/blob/main/README.md#tools).
+This project also was recorded by [Awesome Thingsboard -- Tools](https://github.com/devaskim/awesome-thingsboard/blob/main/README.md#tools).

-If you want to find other powerful developing tools, you can visit [Awesome Thingsboard](https://github.com/devaskim/awesome-thingsboard/blob/main/README.md)
+If you want to find other powerful developing tools, you can visit [Awesome Thingsboard](https://github.com/devaskim/awesome-thingsboard/blob/main/README.md).